nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

    .. note::
         You can manually start the scanning for new peripheral devices by pressing the `SW1` button on the dongle for a short time.
-        This might be needed if the dongle does not connect with all the peripherals before timeout.
+        This might be needed if the dongle does not connect with all the peripherals before time-out.
         The scanning is interrupted after a predefined amount of time, because it negatively affects the performance of already connected peripherals.

 #.
 Move the mouse and press any key on the keyboard.